Club Officers and Committee Members for 2020/2021

 Whilst not the biggest fan of running, I will do what it takes to perform on the day… I have even been known to dress up as a woman and don my trainers in order to get a better time!
 (Further explanations will require the purchase of a drink.)

-Aims for this year: After completing my first 70.3 IRONMAN at Weymouth in 2017, I’d like to return and achieve a PB.
+Aims for this year: After completing my first 70.3 IRONMAN at Weymouth, I’d like to return and achieve a PB.
 The aim is to get a PB at Weymouth, aiming for a full Iron distance.

 Aims for this year: Complete my first and last marathon and to spend less time in transition.